YouTube

 • Manila is one of the most densely populated countries in the world.

-It was the government that decided they wanted to capture a global audience and host the fight here in Manila at the Araneta Coliseum in Cubao, Quezon City and what a decision it was, as it would go down as one of the best fights of all time and dubbed, The Thrilla in Manila.
+It was the government that decided they wanted to capture a global audience and host the fight here in Manila at the Araneta Coliseum in Cubao, Quezon City, and what a decision it was, as it would go down as one of the best fights of all time and was dubbed, The Thrilla in Manila.
 The arena is one of the largest in Asia and hosts a number of sporting events every year, including basketball and music concerts.
-Take a look at their calendar and if there is something on during your stay be sure to visit and take yourself back to 1975!
+Take a look at their calendar, and if there is something on during your stay, be sure to visit and take yourself back to 1975!

 2. INTRAMUROS

 Intramuros is the old town of Manila and the only part that existed before the 20th century.
 For a settlement so far from the continent, it has a unique European vibe with its fortified walls, courtyards and colonial architecture, a huge contrast to the rest of the city.
-If you want to learn something about the town then check out a walking tour or if you don’t fancy the walk, horse drawn carriage or a tour on a tricycle is also possible.
+If you want to learn something about the town, then check out a walking tour, or if you don’t fancy the walk, a horse-drawn carriage or a tour on a tricycle is also possible.

 7 THINGS TO SEE IN MANILA